jasquier/the-c-programming-language/ch-1-a-tutorial-introduction/NOTES.md

 The use of the for statement has allowed us to eliminate most of the variables present in the while loop [version][fahr-celsius-table.c] of the same program.
 We also inlined the `celsius` variable by directly using the expression in the printf statement.
-The choice between the for loop and while loop is arbitrary and it left to the reader.
+The choice between the for loop and while loop is arbitrary and is left to the reader.
 Typically a while loop is used when the number of loops to be done is unknown.

 ## 1.4 Symbolic Constants